garylirocks/quickrefs/powershell/pipeline.md

 ls | Get-Process
 ```

-If this example, `ls` produces objects of type `System.IO.FileInfo`, but no parameters of `Get-Process` accept it.
+In this example, `ls` produces objects of type `System.IO.FileInfo`, but no parameters of `Get-Process` accept it.
 It then tries the 'ByProperty' technique, value of the `Name` property are passed to the `-Name` parameter of `Get-Process`

 ```
 -Name <System.String[]>